aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

   ```kubectl apply -f attach-pvc.yaml -n kubeflow```
   ```kubectl exec attach-pvc -it -n kubeflow -- /bin/bash```

-You will be attached to the EFS or FSx file system presistent volume.
+You will be attached to the EFS or FSx file system persistent volume.
 Type ```exit``` once you have verified the data.

 ### Use EBS
 Alternatively, you can replicate data on all EKS worker nodes by cusotmizing and executing